Ch1ckenMax/program_testcase_checker_linux_shell/README.md

 # Linux Program Test Case Checker

 This is a simple shell script written for automating the process of comparing a program's outputs and sample outputs.
-The script can be used to check the correctness of a program.
+The script can be used to check the correctness of a program by checking if the outputs match the expected outputs.
 I wrote this for checking my programming assignments.
 I did not debug very throughoutly so use it with caution.

 # Description & How to use